cucumber/docs/content/configuration.md

 {{% /block %}}

 {{% block "ruby" %}}
-You can also define common command line options in a [`cucumber.yml`](/cucumber/cucumber.yml/) file.
+You can also define common command-line options in a [`cucumber.yml`](/cucumber/cucumber.yml/) file.
 {{% /block %}}

 {{% block "javascript" %}}